pallets/flask/docs/quickstart.rst

 Debug Mode
 ----------

-Now that :meth:`~flask.Flask.run` method is nice to start a local development server, but you would have to restart it manually after each change you do to code.
+The :meth:`~flask.Flask.run` method is nice to start a local development server, but you would have to restart it manually after each change you do to code.
 That is not very nice and Flask can do better.
 If you enable the debug support the server will reload itself on code changes